How To Personalize The Candidate Experience

 Of course, the principles of smarter data collection, data enrichment, keeping skills data fresh and updated, applying AI to match people and roles based on skills, and letting people ‘serve themselves’ applies just as much to internal talent as to external candidates.

 As well as using skills data and AI to curate learning and development journeys for your internal talent, you can create a welcoming culture with initiatives like mentoring and coaching to promote knowledge sharing.
-These can also live inside the Talent Marketplace, and new skills gained can then be automatically added to an employee’s profile… leading to the next personalized recommendation.
+Any new skills gained can then be automatically added to an employee’s profile… leading to the next personalized recommendation.

 You should also think about the talent that’s moved on: your alumni should also form part of your pool of potential candidates.